carladrim/carladrim.github.io/ORCWall/README.md

 #### Install Node.js

-To install Node.js on your machine, go to the following website: https://nodejs.org/en/.
+To install Node.js on your machine, go to the following [website]https://nodejs.org/en/.
 Download and install the LTS (Long Term Support) version.

 #### Install MongoDB

 1. Download MongoDB Community Edition
-  * Open a web browser and visit the [MongoDB Download Center Community Server Tab](https://www.mongodb.com/download-center?jmp=docs#production)
+  1. Open a web browser and visit the [MongoDB Download Center Community Server Tab](https://www.mongodb.com/download-center?jmp=docs#production)
-  * Click Download (msi)
+  2. Click Download (msi)

 2. Open the .msi file

 3. Follow the MongoDB Community Edition installation
-  * Click *Next*
+  1. Click *Next*
-  * Accept the terms in the license agreement and click *Next*
+  2. Accept the terms in the license agreement and click *Next*
-  * Click on the *Custom* button
+  3. Click on the *Custom* button
-  * Click the *Browse...* button and create a new folder called *mongodb* inn the *C:/* directory; select that folder as the installation folder.
+  4. Click the *Browse...* button and create a new folder called *mongodb* inn the *C:/* directory; select that folder as the installation folder

   ![tut1](readme/tut1.png)

-  * Make sure that the *Install MongoD as a Service* and *Run service as Network Service user* boxes are checked, and click *Next*
+  5. Make sure that the *Install MongoD as a Service* and *Run service as Network Service user* boxes are checked, and click *Next*
-  * Unckeck the *Install MongoDB Compass* box and click *Next*
+  6. Unckeck the *Install MongoDB Compass* box and click *Next*
-  * Click *Install*
+  7. Click *Install*
-  * If a window pops up informing you that *Service MongoDB has failed to start*, don't panic, this issue will be solved later.
+  8. If a window pops up informing you that *Service MongoDB has failed to start*, don't panic, this issue will be solved later.
 Just click *Ignore*

   ![tut2](readme/tut2.png)